obiwanjacobi/Zalt/Under Construction/IDE v0.2/readme.md

 The content offset parameter allows reading or writing partial files.
 Usually not very useful for Meta streams.

 This parameter can be specified per byte (no alignment).
-If not specified data transfers starts at the beginning of the file.
+If not specified (zero) data transfers starts at the beginning of the file.

 ### Stream Length